100489998/Electricity-price-forecasting-using-distance-based-learning-procedures/README.md

 ## Instructions

-1. Download all the scripts in the same folder.
+1. Download all the scripts and data in the same folder.
-2. Compile `Matrices_secondary_market_go_up.R` and `Matrices_secondary_market_go_down.R` files to obtain distance matrices which are input to the methods.
+2. Compile `Matrices_secondary_market_go_up.R` and `Matrices_secondary_market_go_down.R` scripts to obtain distance matrices which are input to the methods.
-3. Compile files containing the training and testing of the methods and the price prediction with the different distances.
+3. Compile scripts containing the training and testing of the methods and the price prediction with the different distances.
-4. Compile `R2_comparison.R` and `Price_prediction_errors_comparison.R`
+4. Compile `R2_comparison.R` and `Price_prediction_errors_comparison.R`.

-The rest of the files do not require to have compiled any other file before.
+The rest of the scripts do not require to have compiled any other file before.